brunodrugowick/kindle-calendar-reader/README.md

 With all that in mind I thought of a very simple web application where:

-- I can set up my credentials to access my calendars from any device in the network
+- I can set up my credentials to access my calendars from any device in the network (one with a modern browser);
-- I can access from the Kindle to see a simple view of the events of the day
+- I can access a simple view from my Kindle to see the events of the day

 ## TODO